inyokaproject/inyoka/docs/getting_started.rst

 .. todo::
    Shouldn't this be done *before* comitting so merging the PR is easier?

-If you have developed for a while the Inyoka project files may have changed by other developers.
-So you need to synchronize:
+If you are developing a feature for a while, the files in the Inyoka project may have changed by other developers.
+In this case you need to synchronize:

 .. code-block:: console

   (inyoka)$ git checkout staging
   (inyoka)$ git pull upstream staging

-This will get the lates version on your staging branch.
+This will get the latest version on your staging branch.
 Then you need to push the changes on the staging branch to your origin:

 .. code-block:: console

   (inyoka)$ git push origin staging

-And last you can merge the changes on staging to your developement branch:
+And then you can merge the changes on staging to your developement branch:

 .. code-block:: console